DonDebonair/dandydev.net/content/cloudapp-right-service-wrong-price.md

 > As an active CloudApp user, we would like to extend a 33%-off coupon for you.
 That's 12 months for the price of eight — effectively dropping your monthly rate to just $5.50, less than the price of two cups of coffee.

-They're trying to get me to pay for their service, and giving a good discount in the process.
-And their price is the real reason I'm writing this.
+They're trying to get me to pay for their service, and give a good discount in the process.
+But their price is the real reason I'm writing this.

 ### Too much for too little